IBM/raft-fabric-sample/README.md

 of the nodes on purpose, and then submit a transaction to the network to make sure the network still works as expected.

-As we have learned - raft needs a quorum (or a majority) of the nodes to be operational for the algorithm to work.
+As we have learned - Raft needs a quorum (or a majority) of the nodes to be operational for the algorithm to work.
 In this case, we have five nodes, so we need **at least** three of the nodes to be up (3/5).